dgaydukov/cert-spring5/files/spring5.md

 ###### Custom HttpMessageConverter

 When we receive request with `Content-type` header, we must parse it according to this content-type.
 And when we send response, we should send it according to `Accept` header.
 To convert between java objects and response/request body we must use `HttpMessageConverter`.
-Here a quick example how to implement custom converter Custom request body converter.
+Here a quick example how to implement custom converter.
 We implement 2 methods - one for handle request payload, other to convert response body
 ```java
 package com.example.logic.ann.web;